What Is Lordosis or "Swayback"?

 Can Being Obese Cause Lumbar Lordosis?

 Being a larger individual causes a lot of stress and tension to be put on your spine and back.
 Most obese individuals experience pain more commonly in the lower or lumbar region of their back.
 Extra weight ultimately pulls your hips forward causing the curve in your spine to move forward as well.
-This forward movement is lumbar lordosis of the spine and being a plus size individual puts you at a greater risk for developing this condition.
+This forward movement is lumbar lordosis of the spine and being a plus size individual puts you at a greater risk of developing this condition.

 There are numerous ways to help counteract this extra stress that is placed on your back.
 Being aware of your posture can help your shoulder and neck muscles tremendously.
 Wearing a posture brace helps train your muscles to sit up straight, eliminating that extra weight being put on your spine.
 In addition, try doing more core exercises to help maintain flexibility in your hips.